BIMO-Team/YAne/README.md

 conda activate yane-2026.1
 ```

-# Overview of the workflow & functions
+# Overview of the workflow & required functions and flags
-## Workflow

 ![Overview of YAne workflow](yane_workflow_final.png)